 As demand increases for new and improved resources, the materials used in furniture manufacturing have become increasingly diverse and innovative.
 It’s no wonder consumers spend hours picking out furniture from wood to glass, there’s no shortage of materials to choose from.
 The variety on the market today has offered the public an endless list of options to suit every purpose and design taste.

-Synthetic fabrics for upholstery are often a first choice for furniture that gets a lot of use.
+Synthetic fabrics for upholstery are often the first choice for furniture that gets a lot of use.
 These fabrics are durable and stain resistant.
 Polypropylene is loosely woven and requires latex backing.
 It has a tweedy, bulky appearance.
 Nylon is known for its strength, resistance to sunlight and easy care.
 The fabric has either a silky appearance or wool-like texture.
 Another popular synthetic fabric for high use furniture is microfiber, a tightly woven fabric that is a combination of nylon and Polyester.
-Its resemblance to natural suede and the availability of many solid colours has made it a popular choice for upholstery.
+Its resemblance to natural suede and the availability of many solid colors has made it a popular choice for upholstery fabric.

 Cotton fabrics work well on upholstered pieces that get minimal use and are not in the vicinity of direct sunlight.
-This natural fibre is less stain-resistant than blends or synthetics.
+This natural fiber is less stain-resistant than blends or synthetics.
 Linen, with its beautiful texture, adds a designer touch to any room.
-Used for upholstery, linen might be too fragile for heavy-use pieces of furniture; it also can fade and disintegrate with constant exposure to sunlight.
+Used for upholstery fabric, linen might be too fragile for heavy-use pieces of furniture; it also can fade and disintegrate with constant exposure to sunlight.
 Linen is one of the more expensive upholstery fabric choices.

-In the past, leather upholstery probably conjured up a picture of a dark panelled library or den.
+In the past, leather upholstery fabric probably conjured up a picture of a dark paneled library or den.
 However, leather is often the upholstery fabric of choice for sofas and chairs in all rooms of the house.
-You can select from many designer colours besides the old standby, brown.
+You can select from many designer colors besides the old standby, brown.

 Fabric blends are popular as they offer beauty and durability.
-Add a synthetic fibre to cotton and the fabric becomes more durable, colourfast and stain-resistant.
-Wool is often teamed with polyester fibres to upholster heavily used pieces of furniture.
-Luxurious silk blended with a synthetic fibre creates a more durable fabric that retains the original beauty of the silk.
+Add a synthetic fiber to cotton and the fabric becomes more durable, colorfast and stain-resistant.
+Wool is often teamed with polyester fibers to upholster heavily used pieces of furniture.
+Luxurious silk blended with a synthetic fiber creates a more durable fabric that retains the original beauty of the silk.

 Natural fabrics come from different sources.
 Cotton and linen come from plants.
 Both fabrics are cool, soft to the touch and comfortable.
 They are highly absorbent, breathable, and can withstand high temperatures.
-Damask, gingham, velvet and tapestry are suitable for upholstery whereas satin and percale are ideal for tablecloths and bed linen.
-Pima cotton, muslin and lawn are thinner fabrics making them more suitable for curtains, drapes, valances, blinds and tablecloths.
+Damask, gingham, velvet, and tapestry are suitable for upholstery whereas satin and percale are ideal for tablecloths and bed linen.
+Pima cotton, muslin, and lawn are thinner fabrics making them more suitable for curtains, drapes, valances, blinds, and tablecloths.
 For centuries silk has had a reputation as a luxurious and sensuous fabric, one associated with wealth and success.
-Silk is one of the oldest textile fibres known to man.
+Silk is one of the oldest textile fibers known to man.
 The Chinese have used it since the 27th century BC.
 Silk has a rich look and touch to it.
-It has superb texture and lustre.
-Brocade, damask and taffeta are ideal for tailored curtains, pelmets and cushions, whereas organza is the most suitable for drapes and bed skirts.
-Wool comes from fibres of animal coats, such as sheep, goats, rabbits, alpacas and llamas.
-Woollen fabrics are warm, have a soft feel and fuzzy surface, very little shine or sheen and will not hold a crease.
+It has superb texture and luster.
+Brocade, damask, and taffeta are ideal for tailored curtains, pelmets, and cushions, whereas organza is the most suitable for drapes and bed skirts.
+Wool comes from fibers of animal coats, such as sheep, goats, rabbits, alpacas, and llamas.
+Woolen fabrics are warm, have a soft feel and fuzzy surface, very little shine or sheen and will not hold a crease.
 They are heavier and bulkier than other fabrics.
-Tweed, tartan and mohair can be used for upholstery, curtains and pelmets, whereas jacquard tapestry is only suitable for upholstery.
+Tweed, tartan, and mohair can be used for upholstery fabric, curtains, and pelmets, whereas jacquard tapestry is only suitable for upholstery.